Audio-Project-Workgroup/granular_synth/README.md

 |**VST**| ![Build](https://github.com/Audio-Project-Workgroup/granular_synth/workflows/Linux-vst/badge.svg) | ![Build](https://github.com/Audio-Project-Workgroup/granular_synth/workflows/macOS-vst/badge.svg) | ![Build](https://github.com/Audio-Project-Workgroup/granular_synth/workflows/Windows-vst/badge.svg) |
 |**WASM**| ![Build](https://github.com/Audio-Project-Workgroup/granular_synth/workflows/Linux-wasm/badge.svg) | - | - |

-Granade is a real-time granular synthesizer, available as a vst3 plugin and as a standalone application for mac, windows, and linux.
+Granade is a cross-platfrom real-time granular synthesizer.
+Granade runs as a vst3 plugin in a DAW; as a standalone application on mac, windows, and linux; and in the browser.
 Granade records audio input into a buffer and deconstructs the sound into multiple overlapping delayed, enveloped, and panned segments called grains, creating complex textures and new sonic landscapes.
-Several interactive parameters such as grain size, density, spread, and windowing, are provided for manipulating grain playback in real time.
+Interactive parameters such as grain size, density, spread, and windowing allow for dynamic manipulation of grain playback in real time.

 ## Contents